JaredP45/ClassWebProject/README.md

 2. In terminal, type ```git clone https://github.com/JaredP45/ClassWebProject/```
    * Terminal will clone the repository in your desired location (recommend /Desktop for testing).
-   * This respository includes the venv (virtual environment) which allows access to python.
+   * This repository includes the venv (virtual environment) which allows access to python.

 3. ```cd base/``` to access manage.py and use ```ll``` or ```ls -l``` to observe directory.